 Oh, how Henry Ford was right.
 Our attitude is everything!

 And self-confidence is an extremely powerful thing.
-With the right attitude you will build a self-confidence that will be your prince in a shiny armor (or princess for that sake).
+With the right attitude, you will build self-confidence that will be your prince in shiny armor (or princess for that sake).
 Who doesn’t want a shiny armor?
 I know I will, for sure!

 So why is it so difficult (and sometimes impossible) to get the right mindset?
 Let’s get to it!